ankit-health-tech/device-lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+Yes it is of relevance.
+Each state in the code has a defined function, State 0: Clears Memory, State 1: Reads it, State 2: Writes on the memory.
+If we follow the order, 0->1->2, we will never get to read the new content written in Step 2.
+A particular order is crucial to get the desired result.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+For individual states, majority of the code is in the setup since these are essential like functional entities called in by the loop in the main Switchstate code.
+Hence for the main switchstate code we have code in a loop that continuously calls upon individual state codes to run once and then return to the main loop code.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+1024 byte sized data points.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+Analog data varies from 0-1023, whereas 1 byte ranges from 0-255.
+In such a scenario there is some loss of quality and the Analog data can be divided into smaller indentifiable entities.
+I2C does not work with analog data, it transfer 1byte of data at a time.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**